 Joint Doctoral Program in Cell and Molecular Biology

-San Diego State University (SDSU) offers a doctoral degree program in Biology in collaboration with the University of California, San Diego UC San Diego Division of Biological Sciences .
+San Diego State University offers a Cell and Molecular Biology doctoral program in collaboration with the UC San Diego Division of Biological Sciences.
 This joint program involves research training under the supervision of participating SDSU Faculty, whose members are drawn from the Departments of Biology, Chemistry, Computer Science, and Psychology.
 The faculty research interests address a wide range of biological questions and reflect the interdisciplinary nature of modern biology.

 Student Body